dboyhasnoname/learning/aws/aws_ec2.md

 A virtual server run by an AMI based on HVM uses a fully virtualized set of hardware and can take advantage of hardware extensions that provide fast access to the underlying hardware.

-_**Using a 3.8+ kernel for your virtual Linux servers will provide the best performance.
+_**Using a 3.8+ kernel for wer virtual Linux servers will provide the best performance.
 To do so, we should use at least Amazon Linux 13.09, Ubuntu 14.04, or RHEL7.**_

 ## Instance types and families